Media, News and Me

-This course will teach students how to identify bias in various media outlets, fostering critical thinking skills essential for discerning fact from opinion.
-They’ll also learn the art of writing compelling headlines and engaging discussions, enhancing your ability to communicate effectively and thoughtfully about current events and articles.
+Students also learn the art of writing compelling headlines and engaging discussions, enhancing their ability to communicate effectively and thoughtfully about current events and articles.
+Students can find their voice and become ‘Citizen’ journalists to share their own compelling stories.

 The Basics of Media: Explore what constitutes the media aside from the traditional forms like newspapers and television.
 Currently, media has expanded into online streaming, podcasts, etc. When Elon Musk proclaimed ‘You Are the Media’ – What did he mean?